ddj231/Handel/README.md

 Note that you pass the Handel code into the **RunHandel** function ```Handel.RunHandel(someHandelCode)```.

-To compile to midi, also pass a config object to the RunHandel function with outputMidi set to true.
+To compile to midi, pass a config object to the RunHandel function with **outputMidi** set to true.

 ```
 const config = {outputMidi: true};